edy4ever78/dermify/CHATBOT_README.md

-# Dermify AI Chatbot - Complete Setup Guide
+# Dermify AI Chatbot & Redis - Complete Setup Guide

-**AI-Powered Skincare Assistant with GPU Support**
+**AI-Powered Skincare Assistant with GPU Support + Redis Caching**

-This guide explains how to set up the AI-powered chatbot for Dermify using Docker and Ollama with NVIDIA GPU acceleration.
+This guide explains how to set up the AI-powered chatbot and Redis caching for Dermify using Docker and Ollama with NVIDIA GPU acceleration.

 ## Quick Start (Recommended)